raku-community-modules/String-FuzzyIndex/README.md

 | 7     | List[Int] | Traceback buffer comprising the match's similarity scores   |

 ## Similarity scoring scheme
-`String::FuzzyIndex` is based on the [Smith-Waterman algorithm](https://en.wikipedia.org/wiki/Smith%E2%80%93Waterman_algorithm).
+The operation of `fzindex` is based on the [Smith-Waterman algorithm](https://en.wikipedia.org/wiki/Smith%E2%80%93Waterman_algorithm).
 This algorithm is used to identify the best match(es) by performing so-called 'local sequence alignment', i.e. by comparing segments of the haystack and the needle